vlinderco/vlinderco.github.io/consultancy.md

   - Creating and updating Policies, Procedures and Protocols
   - Writing inform guidance to compliment templates, utilising legislation and guidance to enhance application
   - Case file audits (Youth Offending)
+  - Attendance at Roundtable discussions in regard to youth offending and serious youth violence
+  - Involvement in national commissioning projects

 ## Projects to date